PSPDFKit/PDFXKit/README.md

 * Open `PDFXKit.xcodeproj` in Xcode >= 9
 * Build & run `PDFXKitExample` (iOS)

+Please ensure [you signed our CLA](https://pspdfkit.com/guides/web/current/miscellaneous/contributing/) so we can accept your contributions.

 Technical notes:

 * All PDFXKit source files live in the `Sources` directory, no nesting.